cpaxton/costar_stack/Readme.md

 - **predicator/get_value_predicates**: list values published by Predicator modules

 ## Modules

+Predicator modules are the ROS packages that actually perform some kind of analysis and publish that analysis as predicates.
+They are the source of all information used by Predicator.

+### List of Modules

 - **predicator_dummy_module**: publishes a bunch of dummy information for testing purposes
 - **predicator_collision**: collisions between objects; uses URDFs of objects to determine spatial relationship information.